YaMyha/yandex_trainings_5/README.md

-# yandex_trainings_5
+# trainings_5
-Solutions for fifth trainings
+Solutions for trainings